protontypes/agile-development-methods-and-strategies/README.md

 # agile-robots
-A summery of mindsets, processes and methods in knowledge intense development processes like robotics.
-The document intention is to give a entry point to the ROS community for professional robotic development processes, mindsets and methods.
+A summery of development concept in knowledge intense domains like robotics.
+The document intention is to give a entry point for professional robotic development processes, mindsets and methods.

 No process, mindset and method will fit exactly to your unique working enviroment and team without a common adaption.
 The following content shall be used as experiences to learn from and not as strict rulesets.